GMC Savana Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average insurance rates for a GMC Savana are $1,154 a year including full coverage.
-Comprehensive costs an estimated $206 a year, collision insurance costs $330, and liability is $460.
-A policy with just liability insurance costs around $510 a year, and coverage for high-risk drivers costs around $2,492.
-Teen drivers pay the highest rates at up to $4,524 a year.
+The average auto insurance rates for a GMC Savana are $1,154 annually with full coverage.
+Comprehensive costs approximately $206 a year, collision costs $330, and liability insurance is $460.
+Liability-only coverage costs around $510 a year, with high-risk coverage costing around $2,492.
+Teen drivers cost the most to insure at $4,524 a year or more.

 Average premium for full coverage: $1,154

-Rate estimates include $500 policy deductibles, 30/60 bodily injury liability limits, and includes both medical and UM/UIM coverage.
-Estimates are averaged for all 50 U.S. states and Savana trim levels.
+Rate estimates include $500 comprehensive and collision deductibles, 30/60 liability limits, and includes UM/UIM and medical coverage.
+Prices are averaged for all U.S. states and Savana trim levels.

-For a 40-year-old driver, GMC Savana insurance prices range from as low as $510 for basic liability insurance to a high of $2,492 for a driver who requires high-risk insurance.
+Using a 40-year-old driver as an example, GMC Savana insurance rates go from as cheap as $510 for a discount liability-only rate to a high of $2,492 for a driver required to buy high-risk insurance.

-The ranges above highlight why it is important to compare rates quotes for a targeted area and risk profile, instead of making a decision based on price averages.
+The examples above demonstrate why it is important to compare rates quotes using their specific location and their own personal driving habits, rather than relying on price averages.

 Use the form below to get customized rates for your location.